Nonlinear Fokker-Planck equations for Probability Measures on Path Space and Path-Distribution Dependent SDEs

 Under reasonable integrability conditions on $\si$ and $b$, by It\^o's formula we see that for a solution $X(t)$ of \eqref{E3}, $\mu(t):=\scr L_{X(t)}$ solves the nonlinear FPKE \beq \d \mu(t)= L_{t,\mu(t)}^* \mu(t)\end{equation} in the sense that

-In \cite{W16}, by investigating existence, uniqueness, exponential convergence, and gradient-Harnack type inequalities for the distribution dependent SDE \eqref{E3}, the existence of a class of regular solutions to the nonlinear FPKE \eqref{E4} is proved.
+There are plentiful references on this type SDEs but most are concerning the existence, uniqueness and moments estimates, see \cite{SZ, MV} and references within.
+In the recent paper \cite{W16}, regularity estimates on the distribution, including the exponential convergence and gradient-Harnack type inequalities, are presented. {\bf See also \cite{But,DV1, DV2, EGZ} for the study of ergodicity of distribution dependent SDEs.}

 In the above two situations, the stochastic systems are Markovian (or memory-free); i.e. the evolution of the system does not depend on its past.
-However, many real-world models, in particular those arising from mathematical finance and biology, are with memory, so that the associated evolution equations are path dependent.
-In this case, the distributions of the solution solve non-linear FPKEs for probability measures on path space.
-In this paper, we investigate such a class of FPKEs by using path-distribution dependent SDEs.
+However, many real-world models, in particular those arising from mathematical finance and biology, are with memory, so that the associated evolution equations are path dependent, {\bf see, for instance, the monograph \cite{Moh} for specific models.
+See also \cite{BWY17, BWY18, HMS} and references within for the study of regularities and ergodicity for the associated FPKEs (i.e. the distribution of the functional solutions).}

+In this paper, we investigate nonlinear FPKEs on the path space by using path-distribution dependent SDEs.
 In Section 2, we introduce the framework of the study and the main results on nonlinear FPKEs for probability measures on path space.
 To prove these results, we investigate the corresponding path-distribution dependent SDEs in Sections 3-5, where strong/weak existence and uniqueness of solutions as well as Harnack type inequalities are derived respectively.
 We will mainly follow the ideas of \cite{W16}, but substantial additional efforts have to be made in order to generalize the results in there to the case, where the coefficients do not only depend on the time marginals, but are also on the distribution of the path.